erincorbett88/Notes/Redux/UltimateReduxCourse.md

 ## Functional Programming in JavaScript
 ___

+### What is Functional Programming?

 (as opposed to object-oriented programming or event-driven programming)

-- invented in 1950s but is becoming trendy
+- invented in the 1950s but is becoming trendy
 - decompose problems into smaller functions - take some input and return an output
+- doesn't mutate or change data

+Benefits: more concise, easier to debug/test, more scalable

+Cons: less intuitive for some people, more difficult to learn

+### Functions as First-Class Citizens

-Functions are considered **first class citizens** - can be passed as arguments to other functions.
+Functions are considered **first class citizens**, which means they can be treated just like a variable.
+For example, they can be passed as arguments to other functions.
 For example:
 ```
 function sayHello() {
   return 'Hello, World!';